-Or mix things up.
-Put photos together based around themes—trips, school, holidays—and use those themes to organize your video.
+Want to mix things up?
+Put photos together based around themes—family trips, hobbies, holidays—and use those themes to organize your video.

 There’s more than one way to share your video with Dad.
 Email your video on Father’s Day, or if you’ll see dad in person, save your video to a USB drive and wrap it!
-If you’re social distancing, try sharing your video over a Zoom call or Google Meet.
-You can also show your video on a TV with a little planning, so he can enjoy it at a Father’s Day party.
+If you’re celebrating over Zoom or Google Meet, you can easily share your screen and play your video for everyone on the call.
+You can also show your video on a TV with a little planning, so he can enjoy it with the whole family at your Father’s Day party.

 Which ideas will you use to create your Father's Day video gift this year?
 Let us know in the comments!